 The research is supported by the National Institutes of Health’s Autism Centers of Excellence Program, grant R01MH100028.
 The program backs large, multidisciplinary studies that aim to determine the causes of autism and identify potential treatments.

-Pelphrey holds joint appointments in the School of Medicine and UVA’s Curry School of Education and Human Development.
+Pelphrey holds joint appointments in the School of Medicine and UVA’s Curry School of Education.
 He is part of UVA’s Brain Institute, a university-wide effort to accelerate and enhance brain research.

 Pelphrey’s recruitment to UVA was facilitated, in part, by the Jefferson Scholars Foundation, a group dedicated to attracting extraordinary minds who possess the highest qualities of leadership, scholarship and citizenship.
 UVA’s Curry School also played an important role in bringing him to UVA.